 - In Cheers episode "The Bar Stoolie", Cliff's Disappeared Dad shows up after being missing for years.
 They have a great time bonding until Cliff's dad confesses that he's on the run for real estate fraud.
 Cliff refuses to follow his father to Australia.

-- Doctor Who: Downplayed in "Father's Day."
-Rose gets the Doctor to take her back in time to the day her father died, and when she meets him she discovers that he isn't the wonderful man "always having adventures" that her mother described, he's a gadabout looking for the his next get-rich-quick scheme.
-However he does make a Heroic Sacrifice when he learns that he was supposed to have died but Rose saved him from being hit by a car and changed the world for the worse.
+- Doctor Who: Downplayed in "Father's Day".
+Rose gets the Doctor to take her back in time to the day her father died, and when she meets him she discovers that he isn't the wonderful man "always having adventures" that her mother described, he's a gadabout looking for his next get-rich-quick scheme.
+However, he does make a Heroic Sacrifice when he learns that he was supposed to have died but Rose saved him from being hit by a car and changed the world for the worse.

 - In the series Murdoch Mysteries, the title character first mentions his father Henry during an interview for a promotion, but only to say the man worked as a fisherman and that they've lost touch.
 In a later episode, Murdoch and Constable Crabtree discover the man unconscious at a murder scene, and viewers learn that Henry has been an alcoholic for years and that William thinks his father is responsible for his mother's premature death.
 In a subsequent encounter, William investigates a shady land deal that's tangled with mining and murder only to have his father's name come up, and learns he has a half-brother that Henry fathered with a woman to whom he was not officially married.

 - In Night Court: Harry Stone thinks that Harry Stone Sr. was his father.
 When it turns out that his stepfather Buddy (who met Harry's mother when they were both in a mental institution) is his biological father, it freaks him out.